Code-Institute-Submissions/peanutbutterclassic-battlescrabble_JanResub/README.md

 * Over 18s only since this is a violent game.

 ### The game will help clients to:
-* Navigate easily through the terminal
+* Learn about coordinates.
-* Test their reading skills
+* Test their intuition.
-* Improve their imagination
-* Provide entertainment
+* Provide entertainment.

 ## Owner Stories
-1. As the owner, I want the game to be fun and make the user to keep returning.
+1. As the owner, I want the game to be fun and innovative.
 2. As the owner, I want the game to be educational.
 3. As the owner, I want to show my new learned skills with Python.

 ### User Stories
 1. As a new visitor, I want to easily navigate the terminal to play the game.
 2. As a visitor, I want to be able to exit the game when I get tired of playing.
-3. As a visitor, I want to be create and read fun stories.

 ## The skeleton
 The Game consists of only 1 page which is the terminal page.
 I am using Python to generate the data and create the game.